-We believe strongly that mountain biking is an important way many people choose to experience the great outdoors, and that mountain bikers deserve access to challenging terrain and high-quality trails.
+We stongly believe mountain biking is an important way many people choose to experience the great outdoors.
+Mountain bikers deserve access to challenging terrain and high-quality trails.

 But designated wilderness is not an appropriate place for bicycles or other mechanized transport.

-Bicycles can cause erosion to primitive trails, damage habitat, and disturb wildlife, which depend on wilderness areas for refuge.
+Bicycles can cause erosion to primitive trails, damage habitat and disturb wildlife, that depend on wilderness areas for refuge.
 Allowing bicycles in wilderness areas also has the potential to increase conflict with other users.
 What’s more, designated wilderness areas account for just one-sixth of America’s federal public lands, leaving plenty of other outdoor space for mountain biking and other mechanized recreation.